mugridgelab/mugridgelab.github.io/_sections/about.md

 <br><br>

 ##### <strong><em>How do we monitor diverse, dynamic changes to RNA in the cell?</em>
 The cellular transcriptome is constantly in flux.
 New RNA molecules are rapidly synthesized, modified, translated, and degraded to control protein expression and respond to changes in cell environment and stress.
-Directly monitoring these changes in RNA composition, stability, and localization remains extremely challenging. <strong>Our lab is developing new chemical biology tools to detect, map, and visualize the dynamic life of RNA inside the cell.</strong>
+Directly monitoring these changes in RNA composition, stability, and localization remains extremely challenging. <strong>Our lab is developing new tools to detect, map, and visualize the dynamic life of RNA inside the cell.</strong>
 <br>
 <br>
 <br>